Lifetime ISA

 If only one of you meets the eligibility criteria, for example, if one of you already owns a property, then only the person who meets the criteria can use their Lifetime ISA funds.

 Your Lifetime ISA ceases on the date of your death.
-Any bonus due will be claimed and the amount that can be claimed will be calculated as the greater of 101% of the value of the fund held within the Lifetime ISA and the guaranteed life cover.
+Any bonus due will be claimed and the amount that can be claimed will be calculated at 101% of the value of the fund held within the Lifetime ISA.

 There is no government charge on death and, there will be no Income Tax or Capital Gains tax to be paid to that date, but the value of your ISA will form part of your estate for the purposes of Inheritance Tax.